 Most eCommerce brands are on the Instagram train at this point – and for good reason.
 Brands on Instagram see an increase of follower growth of 6%-8% month-by-month.
-And with how long people already spend on Instagram (users under 25 spend over half an hour on average), it’s a disservice not to take your piece of the pie.
+And with how long people already spend on Instagram (daily average is 53 minutes), it’s a disservice not to take your piece of the pie.

 But there’s more to this engagement than just what the confines of Instagram can provide.